GSS-Cogs/family-homelessness/datasets/NIHE-Northern-Ireland-Housing-Statistics/spec.md

 *Only transform sheets T3_8, T3_9, T3_10, T3_11.

-This data has a lot of similarities with tables  1_1 to 1_6 in dataset NIHE - Homelesssness Presentations for ETL Northern Ireland homelessness bulletin and should be joined up with it.
-For this add these columns :*
+*This data has a lot of similarities with tables  1_1 to 1_6 in dataset NIHE - Homelessness Presentations for ETL Northern Ireland homelessness bulletin and should be joined up with it.
+For this add these columns :**

 Add ONS Geography code with value N07000001